SAP-samples/ui5-exercises-codejam/chapters/1.07-formatting/readme.md

 We also set a max value for the `<StepInput />` using a relative [property binding](https://ui5.sap.com/#/topic/91f0d8ab6f4d1014b6dd926db0e91070).
 This only prevents users from using the plus and minus icons of the `<StepInput />` to set invalid value though and doesn't restrict the free input.

-### 3. Create `app/webapp/model/formatter.js`
+### 3. Create a `app/webapp/model/formatter.js` file

 Let's now implement the custom formatting function.

-➡️ Create a new file `app/webapp/model/formatter.js` with the following content:
+➡️ Create a new `app/webapp/model/formatter.js` file with the following content:

 ```javascript
 sap.ui.define([], function () {